 In 1981, Narayana Murthy founded Infosys, a global software consulting company headquartered in Bangalore.
 He served as the CEO of Infosys during 1981 – 2002, as the Chairman and Chief Mentor during 1981 – 2011, and as the Chairman Emeritus during August 2011 – May 2013.
 Under his leadership, Infosys was listed on NASDAQ in 1999.

-Mr. Murthy articulated, designed, and implemented the Global Delivery Model, which has become the foundation for the huge success in IT services outsourcing from India.
+Mr. Murthy articulated, designed, and implemented the Global Delivery Model, which has become the foundation for the huge success of the IT services outsourcing industry in India.
 He has led key corporate governance initiatives in India.
-He is also an IT advisor to several Asian countries.
+He is an IT advisor to several Asian countries.

-He serves on the boards of Ford Foundation, Rhodes Trust, and the UN Foundation.
-He has served on the boards of HSBC, Unilever, Cornell University, Wharton School, and the Graduate School of Business at Stanford University.
+He serves on the boards of Ford Foundation, United Nations Foundation, Rhodes Trust and the Institute for Advanced Study in Princeton, New Jersey.
+He has served as a member of the HSBC board and the Unilever board.
+He has served on the boards of Cornell University, Wharton School, and the Graduate School of Business at Stanford University.
 He has also served as the Chairman of the Indian Institute of Management, Ahmedabad.

-In 2014, Mr. Murthy was ranked 13th among CNBC’s 25 global business leaders who have made maximum impact on society during the last 25 years.
-He was listed among the ‘12 greatest entrepreneurs of our time,’ by Fortune magazine in 2012.
-The Economist ranked him among the 10 most-admired global business leaders in 2005.
-He has been awarded the Légion d’honneur by the Government of France, the CBE by the British government, and the Padma Vibhushan by the Government of India.
+Mr. Murthy was ranked among the top 10 of Financial Times’ list of ’Business Pioneers in Technology’, published in March 2015.
+In 2014, he was ranked 13th among CNBC’s 25 global business leaders who have made the maximum impact on society during the last 25 years.
+He was named among the ‘12 Greatest Entrepreneurs of Our Time’ by the Fortune magazine in 2012.
+The Economist ranked him among the 10 most admired global business leaders in 2005.
+He has been awarded the Legion d’honneur by the Government of France, the CBE by the British government and the Padma Vibhushan by the Government of India.

 He is a foreign member of the US National Academy of Engineering and a Fellow of the Indian National Academy of Engineering.
 He is the recipient of the 2012 Hoover Medal.
-The Tech Museum, San Jose, awarded him the James C. Morgan Global Humanitarian Award in 2012.
-He received the 2007 Ernst Weber Medal from the Institute of Electrical and Electronics Engineers (IEEE), USA.
-He has received 25 honorary doctorates from universities in India and abroad.
+The Tech Museum, San Jose, conferred on him the James C. Morgan Global Humanitarian Award in 2012.
+He received the 2007 Ernst Weber Medal from the Institute of Electrical and Electronics Engineers, USA (IEEE).